ANANGH/SMART-MIRROR/modules/README.md

-# MagicMirror² Module Development Documentation

-This document describes the way to develop your own MagicMirror² modules.
+This document describes the way to develop your own SmartMirror modules.

 Table of Contents: